emfcamp/software_stories/volunteer_system_user_stories.md

   > Currently broken with `notification/base.html` using `{% assets %}`.
 I've commented that out to be able to poke at it (without CSS) but need to fix it properly.
 Related: https://github.com/emfcamp/Website/issues/869

   > Currently only offers option to email all users interested in a role.
-Would really like
+Would really like to be able to send message to a subset of them (with some shuffling/tracking so it isn't always the same subset).
+Can then figure out how many people we should be mailing for the number we need to get.

+  > Would like to be able to email all volunteers signed up for particular shift(s) if there are changes or other info we need to ping them.

   > Isn't limited to users who've checked `allow_comms_during_event`?

 * View which volunteers are currently in which shifts
   > I think this will be  visible on `volunteer/shift/<id>`.
 Page has a "These people are on this shift" bit.
 But getting to there is only possible from schedule?
 * View which current shifts require volunteers
 * View which upcoming shifts require volunteers
   > `volunteer/schedule` shows count of signed up over needed.